nick3499/current_weather_wu_vue/README.md

 # current_weather_wu_vue

 Current weather conditions data is requested from [Weather Underground API](https://www.wunderground.com/weather/api/) through the [axios](https://www.npmjs.com/package/axios) http requests client.
-The browser gets the weather data in JSON format which `axios` also parses that JSON.
+The browser gets the weather data in JSON format. `axios` also parses that JSON.
 The Web interface is then rendered by [vue.js](https://vuejs.org/).
 See example image below.

 ## Example Image